melemanuhulu/melemanuhulu/README.md

 - 👀 I’m interested in computer networking & Android
 - 🌱 I’m currently learning qmk
 - 💞️ I’m looking to collaborate on optimized keyboard layouts
-- 📫 Reach me on FB, Twitter, or IG @melemanuhulu
+- 📫 Reach me on Discord, IG, FB, or X @melemanuhulu

 <!---
 melemanuhulu/melemanuhulu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.